The herb room of the Monastery

 Chartreuse ages in oak casks from Russia, Hungary or France.

 After several years, the Chartreuse Monks will test the liqueur and decide if it is ready to be bottled.
-Only they can take this decision.
+Only they can make this decision.

 The bottling line